A man drinking from a bottle while driving a car

 Driving Under the Influence: Definition

-First things first: what’s the DUI definition?
-More specifically, what exactly do we mean by “under the influence?”
+First things first: what is the definition of a DUI?
 This term is commonly used to describe the act of operating a motor vehicle while impaired by alcohol or other drugs — including those prescribed by a doctor — to a level that prevents us from doing so safely.
 Laws and penalties for DUIs vary by location, but it’s usually considered to be a serious offense because of the risk of accidents and harm to both the driver and others.
 The term DWI — “driving while impaired” or “driving while intoxicated” — has a similar meaning, and the two are sometimes used interchangeably.
-Other areas may call it “operating under the influence” (OUI) or “operating while intoxicated” (OWI).

 Drunk Brain at the Wheel